PetrTech/TerraModded/readme.md

 <br/>
 <br/>
 <p align="right">
-As of August 2022 I have decided to rewrite this tool for more extensibility.
-This tool will now be an Open Source Terraria mod that is used to create mods in-game.
+As of April 9th 2023 I have decided to rewrite this tool.
+Again.
-I have decided to open-source this because mods that modify files are pretty shady unless open-sourced.
 </p>
 <br/>
 <br/>